bakiba/GUARDIANS-2025-Qualification/README.md

-# Guardians 2025 Qulification Writeup
+# Guardians 2025 Qualification Writeup

 ## Introduction

-This repository contains writeup for the [Guardians 2025 Qualification](https://github.com/bakiba/GUARDIANS-2025-Qualification.git) round held online from January 20th to February 5th.
+This repository contains writeup for the [Guardians 2025 Qualification](https://www.guardians.sk/guardians2025/) round held online from January 20th to February 5th.

 Guardians competition, organized by [Binary Confidence](https://www.binaryconfidence.com/) is Capture the Flag (CTF) style competition focused on Digital Forensics, Incident Response and Threat hunting, where teams try to trace back steps attacker took to compromise the environment, explain how, when, who and what.